 Increasing Complexity of AI and IoT Integration

-The increasing use of AI and IoT within smart cities is set to grow more complex, intertwining with daily human activities and city infrastructure at unprecedented levels.
-This complexity will challenge traditional patent frameworks that may not have been designed to handle such integrated, multi-layered innovations.
+The integration of AI and IoT within smart cities will become more intricate, intertwining with daily human activities and city infrastructure at unprecedented levels.
+This complexity will challenge traditional patent frameworks, which may not have been designed to handle such integrated, multi-layered innovations.
+Startups should develop robust patent strategies that cover not just individual products but also the systems and interconnected technologies that make up the smart city ecosystem.

-Startups should focus on developing robust patent strategies that cover not just a single product but also systems and interconnected technologies.
 This could involve seeking protection for a series of related innovations as a whole or creating a portfolio that covers various aspects of the technology stack.
+By focusing on comprehensive patent coverage, startups can protect their innovations from multiple angles and ensure their technological advancements are well-guarded against potential infringement.

 Rise of Sustainable and Green Technology Patents